upspeak/upspeak/app/README.md

 ## Goals

-The `app` package is a foundational micro-framework for building and running the Upspeak application.
+The `app` package is a lightweight, modular, foundational micro-framework based on [NATS](https://nats.io) for building and running the Upspeak application.
 Its primary aims are:

-1. **Modularity**: Enable declarative, event-driven modules for tasks like HTTP endpoints and message handling.
-2. **Infrastructure Abstraction**: Simplify usage of messaging (NATS) and API services (HTTP).
-3. **Ease of Development**: Provide a consistent developer experience with clear abstractions and configurations.
+1. **Composable; Modular**: Enable declarative, event-driven modules.
+Compose an application out of these modules, without the modules having to worry about macro-architectural decisions.
-4. **Standalone**: Offer lightweight deployments via embedded NATS while supporting external setups.
+2. **Flexible deployment**: Produce a single binary.
+Deploy as standalone, or run specific modules to create distributed deployments.
+Offer lightweight deployments via embedded NATS while supporting external NATS setups.
+3. **Simplify till it hurts, without compromising functionality**: Thanks, NATS, for making _this_ possible.

-## Non-Goals
+## Important note

-1. **Standalone Framework**: It is tailored for Upspeak, not as a general-purpose framework.
+1. This package is tailored for Upspeak. _It is not intended to be a general-purpose framework_.
+Avoid dependending on this package for other projects.
+Copy/Fork if you like it that much.
-2. **Dynamic Reconfiguration**: Relies on conventions like YAML files, without advanced runtime reconfiguration.
+2. Relies on configurations from YAML/JSON files, without advanced runtime reconfiguration, at least for now.

-## Features

-- **Modular Architecture**: Manage independent modules.
-- **HTTP Server**: Built-in support for HTTP endpoints.
-- **NATS Integration**:
-  - Supports embedded and external NATS servers.
-  - Provides publisher and subscriber abstractions.
-- **Health Probes**: Designed for containerized environments.
-- **Structured Configurations**: Uses `viper` for YAML, environment variables, and defaults.
+3. Not intended to support multiple message queues to keep the intra-system and inter-module communication simple; embracing NATS.
+Offload as much of the requirements to NATS as possible.

-## Structure
+## Key concepts

-### Core Types

-1. **App**: Manages modules, HTTP servers, and NATS connections.
+- **App**: Composes modules, and manages HTTP servers with namespaced module routes, and NATS connections.
+Responsible for the entire application lifecycle.
-2. **Module**: Interface for modular components with HTTP and NATS handlers.
+- **Module**: Interface for modular components with HTTP and NATS handlers.
-3. **Publisher**: Handles message publication.
+- **Publisher**: Handles message publication.
-4. **Config**: Encapsulates app configuration, including NATS and HTTP settings.
+- **Config**: Encapsulates app configuration, including NATS and HTTP settings.

-### Key Components
+- **Embedded NATS Server**: Runs an in-process instance.
 - **Health/Readiness Endpoints**:
   - `/healthz`: Returns 200 if operational.
   - `/readiness`: Returns 200 if ready, otherwise 503.
-- **Embedded NATS Server**: Runs an in-process instance.
 - **Lifecycle Management**:
   - `Start`: Initializes modules, NATS, and HTTP server.
   - `Stop`: Gracefully shuts down components.